open5e/open5e/source/monsters/monsters_a-z/O/otyugh.rst

 **Bite**: *Melee Weapon Attack*: +6 to hit, reach 5 ft., one target. *Hit*: 12 (2d8 + 3) piercing damage.
-If the target is a creature, it must succeed on a DC 15 Constitution saving throw against disease or become poisoned until the disease is cured.
+If the target is a creature, it must succeed on a DC 15 Constitution saving throw against disease or become :ref:`srd:poisoned` until the disease is cured.
 Every 24 hours that elapse, the target must repeat the saving throw, reducing its hit point maximum by 5 (1d10) on a failure.
 The disease is cured on a success.
 The target dies if the disease reduces its hit point